ambarja/python_intro/README.md

 # python_intro
-In this new opportunity, I am learning about python using **Google Colab**
+In this new opportunity, I am learning about python using **Google Colab** and VisualCode